3ph3m3ral/stroke-prediction-model/README.md

 11) smoking_status: "formerly smoked", "never smoked", "smokes" or "Unknown"*
 12) stroke: 1 if the patient had a stroke or 0 if not *Note: "Unknown" in smoking_status means that the information is unavailable for this patient

-# Usage
-1. run the dockerfile
-2. unzip data or get your own dataset
-3. lunch the notebook